John Frusciante’s 1968 Fender Stratocaster

 Guitar Player (USA), April 1990

-According to John’s guitar tech at the time, the guitar was actually a 69 model, and John basically went and bought a new one the next day.
+However, John’s guitar tech at the time, Robbie Allan, stated that the guitar was actually a 1969 model, and that John replaced it almost immediately after it was stolen.

 I remember one night we played in Austin, Texas and I would put the guitars all together and I wanted to do some other stuff, when I came back one of his Strats was gone, someone had just walked in and stole one of his ’69 Stratocaster from him. […] The next day we found the same guitar, bought it for two grand and nothing was ever said about it again.